neohere97/KL25Z-Theremin/README.md

 	    play A200,B300,C800,G900,D900

-The above command plays the note A for 300msec, B for 500msec, C for 400msec and lastly F for 900msec.
+The above command plays the notes as shown in the image below.

 ![Alt text](../master/play_screenshot.png)